-A key ingredient in the spice blends apple pie, berbere, Chinese five spice, garam masala, apple pie and pumpkin pie.
+Korintje cinnamon is a key ingredient in the spice blends apple pie, berbere, apple pie, sweet curry and ras el hanout.

 Some of our favorite recipes using cinnamon are Peach Crumble, Oatmeal Pumpkin Cookies, and to show that cinnamon isn't just for desserts Roasted Sweet Potatoes and Amritsari Chole (a classic Punjabi dish).

 If you're making Mexican based deserts and the recipe calls for cinnamon you should really use Ceylon cinnamon.
 These deserts have been perfected over the years using the specific flavor profile that Ceylon cinnamon provides.